Tips for Tullahoma Residents Applying for Disability

 Applying for Social Security Disability Income can be a frustrating experience.
 Many initial SSDI claims are denied, either due to technical errors on the application or because administrators determine an applicant has failed to show adequate proof of disability.

-The good news for residents of Tullahoma and the surrounding counties of southern middle Tennessee serviced by the Tullahoma Social Security District Office is you don’t have to visit the local district office to apply for benefits, because you can complete your application online.
+The good news for residents of Tullahanoma and the surrounding counties of the Cumberland Plateau serviced by the Tullahoma Social Security District Office is that you don’t have to visit the local district office to apply for benefits — you can complete your application online.
 Even so, it can be a time-consuming task that requires a lot of planning.

 To file an online application for Social Security Disability log onto: